 There are many effective pathways to recovery.
-Sometimes clinical addiction treatment isn’t always the right option for people seeking recovery.
+Sometimes clinical addiction treatment isn’t the right option for people seeking recovery.

 A leading study found that tens of millions of Americans have successfully resolved an alcohol or drug problem through a variety of pathways.
 53.9 percent reported “assisted pathway use” that consisted of mutual-aid groups (45.1 percent), treatment (27.6 percent), and emerging recovery support services (21.8 percent).
 95.8 percent of those who used mutual-aid groups attended 12-step mutual aid meetings.
 However, just under half of those who did not report using an assisted pathway recovered without the use of formal treatment and recovery supports.
 This is also referred to as natural recovery.

-Non-clinical pathways are just as valid a pathway of recovery as clinical ones are, and they are often more accessible.
+Non-clinical pathways are just as valid a pathway of recovery as clinical ones are.
+And they are often more accessible.
 They incorporate mutual-aid meetings, self-managed pathways, and holistic treatments.

 Mutual-aid pathways of recovery

 Mutual-aid recovery is a more formal way of describing a support group for people in recovery.
 These meetings are a great way to find community and peer support, which have been shown to affect long-term recovery.

 When we think of these types of groups, Alcoholics Anonymous usually comes to mind.
 However, there are now many other groups available.
 These groups vary in structure, belief system, program of recovery, culture, and the duration you attend for.
 There are groups for women only, as well as mixed-gender groups.